 Dylan received a scholarship to attend the University of Illinois in the USA to train and compete in the university’s extensive wheelchair basketball team program.
-Dylan attended the University of Illinois for a year, but even better opportunities arose in Melbourne so he returned to the University of Melbourne to study commerce and prepare for the 2012 London Games.
+He attended the University of Illinois for a year, but returned to Melbourne to study Commerce and prepare for the 2012 London Games.
+In 2012, Dylan was a key member of the silver medal-winning team at the London Paralympic Games.

 Back to the Hall of Fame